freenas/freenas-docs/userguide/zfsprimer.rst

 * `A Closer Look at ZFS, Vdevs and Performance
   <http://constantin.glez.de/blog/2010/06/closer-look-zfs-vdevs-and-performance>`_

-.. warning:: NO RAID SOLUTION PROVIDES A REPLACEMENT FOR A RELIABLE BACKUP STRATEGY.
-BAD STUFF CAN STILL HAPPEN AND YOU WILL BE GLAD THAT YOU BACKED UP YOUR DATA WHEN IT DOES.
-See :ref:`Periodic Snapshot Tasks` and :ref:`Replication Tasks` if you would like to use replicated ZFS snapshots as part of your backup strategy.
+.. warning:: RAID AND DISK REDUNDANCY ARE NOT A SUBSTITUTE FOR A RELIABLE BACKUP STRATEGY.
+BAD THINGS HAPPEN AND A GOOD BACKUP STRATEGY IS STILL REQUIRED TO PROTECT VALUABLE DATA.
+See :ref:`Periodic Snapshot Tasks` and :ref:`Replication Tasks` to use replicated ZFS snapshots as part of a backup strategy.

-While ZFS provides many benefits, there are some caveats to be aware
+**ZFS manages devices**.
+When an individual drive in a mirror or RAIDZ fails and is replaced by the user, ZFS adds the replacement device to the vdev and copies redundant data to it in a process called *resilvering*.
+Hardware RAID controllers usually have no way of knowing which blocks were in use and must copy every block to the new device.
+ZFS only copies blocks that are in use, reducing the time it takes to rebuild the vdev.
+Resilvering is also interruptable.
+After an interruption, resilvering resumes where it left off rather than starting from the beginning.

-of:
+While ZFS provides many benefits, there are some caveats:

 * At 90% capacity, ZFS switches from performance- to space-based optimization, which has massive performance implications.
 For